-FOR THE UTILITIES AND TRANSPORTATION 1 NEW SECTION.
-Sec.
-102. 2 COMMISSION 3 Grade Crossing Protective Account -- State Appropriation \$504,000 NEW SECTION.
-Sec.
-103. FOR THE OFFICE OF FINANCIAL MANAGEMENT 4 5 Motor Vehicle Account--State Appropriation \$871,000 6 Puget Sound Ferry Operations Account -- State 7 8 9 The appropriations in this section are subject to the following conditions and limitations: 10 (1) \$169,000 of the motor vehicle account--state appropriation is 11 provided solely for the office of regulatory assistance integrated 12 13 permitting project.
-14 (2) The office of financial management shall study the available data regarding statewide transit, bicycle, and pedestrian trips and 15 16 recommend additional performance measures that will effectively measure 17 the state's performance in increasing transit ridership and bicycle and pedestrian trips.
-The office of financial management shall report its 18 19 findings and recommendations to the transportation committees of the 20 legislature by November 15, 2011, and integrate the new performance 21 measures into the report prepared by the office of financial management pursuant to RCW 47.04.280 regarding progress towards achieving 22 23 Washington state's transportation system policy goals.
-24 The office of financial management shall ensure the 25 implementation of chapter . . .
-(House Bill No. 1511), Laws of 2011 (efficiency in the ferry system) as it relates to transferring the 26 27 responsibilities of the marine employees' commission to the public employment relations commission.
-28 29 NEW SECTION.
-Sec.
-104. FOR THE STATE PARKS AND RECREATION 30 COMMISSION Motor Vehicle Account--State Appropriation \$986,000 31
+- (1) \$169,000 of the motor vehicle account--state appropriation is provided solely for the office of regulatory assistance integrated permitting project. - (2) The office of financial management shall study the available data regarding statewide transit, bicycle, and pedestrian trips and recommend additional performance measures that will effectively measure the state's performance in increasing transit ridership and bicycle and pedestrian trips.
+The office of financial management shall report its findings and recommendations to the transportation committees of the legislature by November 15, 2011, and integrate the new performance measures into the report prepared by the office of financial management pursuant to RCW 47.04.280 regarding progress towards achieving Washington state's transportation system policy goals. - (3) The office of financial management shall ensure the implementation of chapter . . .
+(House Bill No. 1511), Laws of 2011 (efficiency in the ferry system) as it relates to transferring the responsibilities of the marine employees' commission to the public employment relations commission. - (4) \$840,000 of the motor vehicle account--state appropriation is provided out of funds set aside out of statewide fuel taxes distributed to counties according to 46.68.120(3) solely for the office of financial management to contract with the Washington state association of counties to identify, evaluate, and implement performance measures associated with county transportation activities.
+The performance measures must include, at a minimum, those related to safety, system preservation, mobility, environmental protection, and project